eriksquires/VaesSubgroups/README.md

 **Methods:** We analyzed the Vaes cluster summary data [@vaes2023_excel], calculated geometric means for each symptom domain within each cluster, and plotted these means against PEM severity to identify patterns and subgroups.

 **Results:** We observed two groups of patient clusters with distinct symptom-domain profiles.
 The first group showed a consistent amplification pattern across all symptom domains as PEM increased, whereas the second group has selective amplification: pain and neurocognitive symptoms escalated more rapidly with PEM, while immune and sleep symptoms remained relatively flat.
 This subgroup's profile appears to resemble that of fibromyalgia.
+Further exploration with individual patient data is needed to validate these findings.

 **Keywords:** Myalgic Encephalomyelitis, ME/CFS, patient clustering, fibromyalgia, post-exertional malaise, PEM

 ## Data source and attribution

-This repository includes a spreadsheet which is a copy of [**Additional file 3: Table S1**](https://static-content.springer.com/esm/art%3A10.1186%2Fs12967-023-03946-6/MediaObjects/12967_2023_3946_MOESM3_ESM.xlsx) from:
+This repository includes spreadsheets from:

 Vaes AW, Van Herck M, Deng Q, Delbressine JM, Jason LA, Spruit MA (2023).
 “Symptom-based clusters in people with ME/CFS: an illustration of clinical variety in a cross-sectional cohort.”